You have no items in your shopping cart.

 SFI offers a suite of product and promotional labels that allow certified organizations to make claims about the content of the product they sell that comes from certified forests or that is sourced through its rigorous fibersourcing program.

 This helps consumers identify and give preference to products from well-managed forests.
 The SFI label makes sustainable forestry less anonymous.
 People see it as a visual cue — just like the recycling symbol.
 In this age of increased corporate social responsibility and consumer awareness, the SFI label provides the market with a valuable tool to buy responsibly.

 How to use the SFI label:

 To use the SFI label on a printed piece, your substrate must be tracked through the SFI chain of custody.
-This means the forest, paper producer, paper distributor and printer must all be SFI certified.When you buy SFI-certified paper or envelopes from The Paper Mill Store, you can be assured the chain of custody has been maintained up until, and through, distribution.Find SFI-certified printers(PDF)
+This means the forest, paper producer, paper distributor and printer must all be SFI certified.Find SFI-certified printers(PDF)

 The SFI-certified printer will provide the SFI label artwork,customized with the printer's SFI Certification code and any necessary recycled content percentage.
 The printer is responsible for getting approval on the label usage.
 Below are some samples of the labels your printer may use.SFI labels are available in:

 Note: Your SFI-certified printer can provide you with complete SFI labeling guidelines, including size and clear space requirements, guidelines for inserting certification codes and recycled content percentage and infringements to avoid.